gloxiinia/wads_todo/README.md

 Some packages such as react-sound are deprecated, to run the app locally, use ```npm install --force```

-Or if you want, you can check the demo with only the To-Do app here: https://gloxiinia.github.io/wads_todo/

 # Preview
 - Login page